-OBJECTIVE 1: Maintain planning coordination with adjacent municipalities, Palm Beach County, the Palm Beach County School Board and current municipal service providers availability of potable water service consistent with the SFWMD Water Supply Plan and the Town of Jupiter, and Seacoast Utility Authority's respective Water Supply Facilities Plans.
+OBJECTIVE 1: Maintain planning coordination with adjacent municipalities, Palm Beach County, the Palm Beach County School Board and current municipal service providers.

-Policy 1.12: Require all applicants for development approval to procure written confirmation from the appropriate water supplier, of availability of potable water service prior to the issuance of a building permit.

-Policy 1.13: At the time of each required Evaluation and Appraisal Report (EAR), confirm the
+- Policy 1.12: Require all applicants for development approval to procure written confirmation from the applicable water supplier, of availability of potable water service, prior to the issuance of a building permit. - Policy 1.13: At the time of each required Evaluation and Appraisal Report (EAR), confirm the availability of potable water service consistent with the SFWMD Water Supply Plan and the Town of Jupiter Water Utilities, and Seacoast Utility Authority's respective Water Supply